adonisjs/legacy-docs/3.0/request.md

 #### ips

-Returns an array of ip addresses sorted from most to least trusted.
+Returns an array of IP addresses sorted from most to least trusted.

 ```javascript
 request.ips()